whiteside-daniel/zoho-deluge-scripts/crm/crontab-quick-schedule/description.md

 Write your custom function in Zoho CRM.
 Then... go to Setup > Functions and find the custom function you want to schedule.
 Select 'Rest API' and turn on the slider/selector for API Key functionality.
 Copy the URL that's given to your clipboard.

 ## Step 2 - Paste URL into the bash script
 Open the trigger_deluge_function.sh bash script and paste in the unique URL copied from step one into the variable for CF_URL (in line 2, trigger_deluge_function.sh).
+Save this file anywhere on the same machine that you want to run the schedule.
+Make sure you remember the exact path where you saved the file.

 ## Step 3 - Edit your crontab file
 Open a Linux or Mac Terminal Window and type `crontab -e`.
 This will open the cron file which schedules jobs automatically.
 You will need to edit this file (using vim or nano, depending on your operating system's default terminal text editor).